silverbulletmd/silverbullet/docs/Document.md

 description: A non-page file (such as an image, PDF, or other attachment) stored in your space.
 tags: glossary
 ---
-While SilverBullet is aimed at primarily text-based content, life can not fully be represented in text always.
-Therefore, SilverBullet supports documents.
-Documents, like [[Page]] ultimately are — once again — just files on disk.
-Using plugs, documents of specific file types can also be viewed and edited.
+While SilverBullet is aimed primarily at text-based content, documents let a space contain source files, images, PDFs, audio, video, and other attachments.
+Documents, like [[Page|pages]], are ultimately just files on disk.
+Installed plugs can provide specialized editors, while built-in fallbacks edit UTF-8 text and display browser-supported media.

 # Uploading
 To create a document, you have a few options: